 At the begging of this challenge, I was thinking to clone repository A and copying it into a subfolder in repository B. This would work but without moving the commit history.
 Now in my case, I wanted to keep track of my commit history from (A).

-In addition the A repo has main and develop branches, as well as the B repo.
-So in addition to commits history, we need to do the same for both branches.
+In addition, the A repo has main and develop branches, as well as the B repo.
+So we have 2 branches with commits history.

 Make sure, to always backup of your repository before you major change like this, just in case things go bad.